SizeCredit/size-solidity/README.md

 ## TODOs

-- dust amount for loans (creation & updating of faceValue)
 - convert experiments into fuzz tests
 - use named parameters for 3+ args fun
 - simplify Loan struct